-- 130. The TSPs identified in Tables 1 and 2 meet the criteria for "liable person" as defined in section 5 of the Act.
-They have also met the minimum telecommunications threshold as set out in sections 80 and 81 of the Act (meaning they earned more than \$10 million in gross telecommunications revenue in the year preceding year A, which in this case is the 2012/13 financial year) and are accordingly QLPs.55 - 131.
-Some of the QLPs and their interconnected bodies corporate (as listed in Table 2) are treated as a single entity as required by section 79 of the Act.56 This means that they are connected by way of a significant level of shareholding, common ownership/control by a third person, or the ability to exert a substantial degree of influence over the other (as identified in section 79 of the Act), and the Commission is required to treat them as a single entity for the purposes of the TDL.
+- 136. The TSPs identified in Tables 1 and 2 meet the criteria for "liable person" as defined in section 5 of the Act.
+They have also met the minimum telecommunications threshold as set out in sections 80 and 81 of the Act (meaning they earned more than \$10 million in gross telecommunications revenue in the year preceding year A, which in this case is the 2013/14 financial year) and are accordingly QLPs. - 137.
+Some of the QLPs and their interconnected bodies corporate (as listed in Table 1) are treated as a single entity as required by section 79 of the Act.
+This means that they are connected by way of a significant level of shareholding, common ownership/control by a third person, or the ability to exert a substantial degree of influence over the other (as identified in section 79 of the Act), and the Commission is required to treat them as a single entity for the purposes of the TDL.

-54 It is important to note that TSPs must self-report that they are QLPs no later than 60 working days before the end of the TDL year and provide financial statements for the preceding TDL year, along with any other information we require to verify that they are a QLP.
+&lt;sup>56 It is important to note that TSPs must self-report that they are QLPs no later than 60 working days before the end of the TDL year and provide financial statements for the preceding TDL year, along with any other information we require to verify that they are a QLP.
 We can also, at any time, seek financial or other information from a TSP to assist us to verify whether or not they are a QLP.

-55 Under section 5 of the Act, liable person means a person who provides a telecommunications service in New Zealand by means of some component of a public telecommunications network that is operated by that person.
+&lt;sup>57 Under section 5 of the Act, liable person means a person who provides a telecommunications service in New Zealand by means of some component of a public telecommunications network that is operated by that person.

-56 The QLP group may include one or more QLPs and any interconnected bodies corporate that earned telecommunications revenue in the 2012/13 financial year.
+&lt;sup>58 The QLP group may include one or more QLPs and any interconnected bodies corporate that earned telecommunications revenue in the 2013/14 financial year.